-Our board assessed metrics specific to Rathbone Unit Trust Management, a subsidiary of Rathbone Brothers Plc.
+Our board assessed metrics specific to Rathbone Unit Trust Management.
 The assessment of our corporate culture considers different aspects of our business.
-This includes how we demonstrate our values: to be responsible, to show courage, to work together and to always be professional, the results of our employee engagement survey, our employee retention rate and how we invest into our business and people to attract and retain talent.
+This includes how we demonstrate our values: to be responsible, to show courage, to work together and always be professional, the results of our employee engagement survey, our employee retention rate and how we invest into our business and people to attract and retain talent.